taogen-docs/resources-of-learning/#cs-foundations.md

 Programming Language Design

-- Programming Language Pragmatics (4th, 2015) by Michael L. Scott
+- **Programming Language Pragmatics** (4th, 2015) by Michael L. Scott [3.96, 1670]
-- Purely Functional Data Structures by Chris Okasaki
+- Purely Functional Data Structures by Chris Okasaki [4.15, 659]
+- The Design and Evolution of C++ by Bjarne Stroustrup [4.30, 321]
+- Writing An Interpreter In Go by Thorsten Ball [4.58, 235]
-- The Art of the Metaobject Protocol by Gregor Kiczales, Jim Des Rivieres, Daniel G. Bobrow
+- The Art of the Metaobject Protocol by Gregor Kiczales, Jim Des Rivieres, Daniel G. Bobrow [4.22, 136]
-- The Design and Evolution of C++ by Bjarne Stroustrup
-- Build Your Own Lisp by Daniel Holden
+- Build Your Own Lisp by Daniel Holden [4.07, 74]
 - Algorithms Plus Data Structures Equals Programs by Niklaus Wirth
-- Writing An Interpreter In Go by Thorsten Ball
-- The Garbage Collection Handbook: The Art of Automatic Memory Management by Richard Jones
+- The Garbage Collection Handbook: The Art of Automatic Memory Management by Richard Jones [4.43, 49]

 <br>